 There are two types of file objects: user file objects and system file objects.
 The database administrator may choose to back up user file objects, system and user file objects, or neither.
-The dmconfig.ini keyword DB\BkFoM specifies the Backup Mode of File Objects.
+The dmconfig.ini keyword DB_BkFoM specifies the Backup Mode of File Objects.

-- DB\BkFoM = 0: Do not backup file objects. - DB\BkFoM = 1: Backup system file objects only. - DB\BkFoM = 2: Backup both system and user file objects.
+- DB_BkFoM = 0: Do not backup file objects - DB_BkFoM = 1: Backup system file objects only - DB BkFoM = 2: Backup both system and user file objects

-When backing up file objects ( $\mathbf{DB\BkFoM} = 1, 2$ ), the backup server copies all external files of file objects to the "fo" subdirectory under the directory specified by $\mathbf{DB\BkDir}$ keyword.
-The schedule follows the full backup schedule specified by $\mathbf{DB\FBkTm}$ and $\mathbf{DB\FBkTv}$ .
+When backing up file objects (DB_BkFoM = 1, 2), the backup server copies all external files of file objects to the "fo" subdirectory under the directory specified by

+DB_BkDir keyword.
+The schedule follows the full backup schedule specified by DB_FBkTm and DB_FBkTv.

-An excerpt from a dmconfig.ini file containing related keywords:
+An excerpt from a dmconfig.ini file containing related keywords are shown below: